davidlougheed/strkit/README.md

 BED as locus catalog input.
 However, other formats representing a catalog of STRs exist:

 * [Tandem Repeats Finder](https://github.com/Benson-Genomics-Lab/TRF) outputs a `.dat` file with a lot of information.
-Once converted to a BED file (see below), this can be used as-is with STRkit, but it's safer for other tools to convert to a four-column BED format.
+Once converted to a BED file, this can be used as-is with STRkit, but it's safer for other tools to convert to a four-column BED format.
+  See "[Converting TRF DAT files to BED](./docs/convert_trf_to_bed.md)" for more on how to do this.
 * STRkit supports using [IUPAC codes] to specify motifs.
 Manual post-processing of TRF output would be needed to do this.
 * [TRGT uses a custom repeat definition format](https://github.com/PacificBiosciences/trgt/blob/main/docs/repeat_files.md),